 Do note that it isn’t the end of the world if you realize that your digital artwork isn’t likely to sell.
 First of all, you need to pat yourself on the back for understanding this so early in your blogging career.
 It took many years of spinning my wheels for me to come to that realization, and I’d be much farther ahead today if I knew anything about keyword research when I got started.

-If you’re not producing the kinds of things that people are actually searching for, you’re gonna have to pivot.
+If you’re not producing the kinds of things that people are actually searching for, you’re going to have to pivot.
 For me, that meant moving away from silly things like 3-D Hello Kitty renderings and moving to more commercially viable digital art such as 3-D renderings of Harley Davidson logos.

 4. Keep writing.
 And then write some more.